maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 warn Plugin gatsby-plugin-theme-ui is not compatible with your gatsby version 3.0.0 - It requires gatsby@^2.13.1
 ```

-gatsby-plugin-theme-ui’s `peerDependencies` has not yet been upgraded to Gatsby
+gatsby-plugin-theme-ui’s `peerDependencies` have not yet been upgraded to Gatsby
 v3.
 Following the advice in
 [migration guide section "Handling dependencies for plugins that are not yet updated"](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/#handling-dependencies-for-plugins-that-are-not-yet-updated)
-I had not much choice other than ignore the warning since gatsby-plugin-theme-ui
+I had not much choice other than ignoring the warning since
-is outside my control.
-Since the plugin works fine with Gatsby v3, not a deal
+gatsby-plugin-theme-ui is outside my control.
+Since the plugin works fine with
-breaker.
+Gatsby v3, not a deal-breaker.

 Then I released new versions for all my themes and upgraded my digital garden to
 Gatsby v3 and the latest